rladies/rladies-website/README.md

 [Open Sans](https://fonts.google.com/specimen/Open+Sans)

+### Theme

+The theme used for the Blogdown site is Kakawait's [Tranquilpeak](https://github.com/kakawait/hugo-tranquilpeak-theme) theme.

 ## Contribute

 You are more than welcome to contribute to this project.
-In order to do that don't forget to read the [contributing](CONTRIBUTE.md) rules and the [COC](CODE_OF_CONDUCT.md) so we all can get along.
+In order to do that don't forget to read the [contributing](CONTRIBUTING.md) rules and the [COC](CODE_OF_CONDUCT.md) so we all can get along.